BabylonJS/Documentation/content/How_To/GUI/Gui.md

 **Please be aware that transformations are done at rendering level so after all computations.** This means that alignment or positioning will be done first without taking transform in account.

-Here is an example of how to use rotation and scaling: <Playground id="#XCPP9Y#22" title="Rotation and Scaling Example" description="Simple example of rotation and scaling." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI12.jpg"/>
+Here is an example of how to use rotation and scaling: <Playground id="#XCPP9Y#22" title="Rotation and Scaling Example" description="Simple example of rotation and scaling." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI12.jpg"  isMain={true} category="GUI"/>

 ### Optimization